Honey Dining Trail starting July 27th! Follow this link for more info.

 Please go to our sponsor page, patronize these businesses, & most of all, thank them for their support!

 Clay Ottoni: Attorney & President of S.E.M.B.A. will speak on the Right to Farm Act and G.A.A.M.P.S.
 This affects not only beekeepers, but all of us who have farms or farm operations.
 DON'T MISS THIS!!!
+This can be one of the most valuable learning tool for everyone!

 Lionel Grant: From the U.S.F.W.S.
 Shiawasse Refuge talking on native pollinators.
 We all talk about honeybees, but our native pollinators are also struggling to exist.
+Listen in on someone closely attached to our natives

-Chef Demo: Victoria of Victoria's Delights in Oxford Mi. will be tempting our taste buds with a recipe!
+Chef Demo: Victoria Connolly of Victoria's Delights in Oxford Mi. will be tempting our taste buds with a recipe!
 Hopefully we will get leftovers to sample!

 Wojo's Master Gardener: Wojo's greenhouse is back again this year with another beautiful display.
 They will be speaking on planting for pollinators.
 They will also be selling plants from their huge display inside the pavilion again this year!